rust-lang/rfcs/text/3389-manifest-lint.md

 - `warn`
 - `allow`

-`priority` controls which lints override other lints:
+`priority` is a signed value that controls which lints override other lints:
-- `0` is lowest priority, being overridden by all, and shows up first on the command-line to tools like `rustc`
+- lower (particularly negative) numbers have lower priority, being overridden by higher numbers, and shows up first on the command-line to tools like `rustc`

 To know which table under `[lints]` a particular lint belongs under, it is the part before `::` in the lint name.
 If there isn't a `::`, then the tool is `rust`.
 For example a warning